CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/imugnss.rst

-The state and the input of the model contain the following variables:
+The state and the input contain the following variables:

 .. highlight:: python
 .. code-block:: python